GothenburgBitFactory/ti.net/content/tutorial/metadata.md

 {{< lead >}}Adding extra information to your tracked time.{{< /lead >}}

-In the [previous section](../enhanced/) you added enhanced your time tracking with tags to categorize your intervals.
+In the [previous section](../enhanced/) you enhanced your time tracking with tags to categorize your intervals.

 However, you already have tracked some time before without tags (those with IDs `@4`, `@5`, and `@6`):